 Each month’s newsletter can be accessed through the links below.

 February 2017 – http://eepurl.com/cDOQpT

 We have prepared a Business Plan for our community shop and café.
-This will support many of our grant applications and has been prepared following research and extensive dialogue with other community shops and café.
+This has supported many of our grant applications and has been prepared following research and extensive dialogue with other community shops and cafés.

 We are always delighted when the shop gets a mention in the press.
 Read all about the shop in the following articles in the West Sussex County Times.

 We have also recently featured in the Petworth Pages.

 Chichester District Council have issued a press release about their support of our project.
 You can read it here: